-Once the behavior is identified a request for assistance is initiated that includes written documentation that identifies the challenging behavior as well as strengths and interests, family background information, and strategies already implemented.
+The plan includes written documentation that identifies the challenging behavior as well as strengths and interests, family background information, and strategies already implemented.
 This process reminds adults that the child/youth is much more than his or her behavior.
 It sets the tone for helping rather than blaming and helps to identify potential relationship issues.
 The plan will provide a clear description of the behavior, accommodations, and teaching strategies being implemented.
-The plan will also include a timeline, expectations for CYP personnel and families, and appropriate responses to the behavior.
+The plan will also include a timeline, increased observations and coaching sessions, expectations for CYP personnel and families, and appropriate responses to the behavior.
 Additional support provided by Kids Included Together (KIT), Anchorage School District and the JBER Medical Advisor may be utilized to assist during the process.